edmundhung/conform/docs/intent-button.md

 ## Validation

-A validation can be triggered by configuring a button with the [validate](/packages/conform-react/README.md#validate) intent button builder.
+A validation can be triggered by configuring a button with the [validate](/packages/conform-react/README.md#validate) intent.

 ```tsx
 import { useForm, conform, validate } from '@conform-to/react';